marenwoodruff/project_2_instructions/README.md

 ##### Back to the set up
 1. `mkdir models`
 2. `touch db.js seeds.js models/author.js routes/authors.js`

-3. `touch .gitignore`
-4. inside of your gitignore file, add your node_modules
+**The express generator is going to add a .gitignore file for you, with the node_modules inside.
+If you decide to create youe MEN app another way, make sure to `touch .gitignore`, and inside of your gitignore file, add your node_modules**
   * This will make it so that when you `git add .` & `git commit -m "initial commit"`, you won't also commit your node_modules into your .git folder.
 This will be extremely important when you are deploying to heroku!
 You **DO NOT** want to ever commit your node_modules or you will have all sorts of trouble when you try to deploy.

 <br />